abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 grain and putting forth effort to decrease the defilements.

-Some of us may feel dispirited when we hear about putting forth effort, because it sounds heavy to us and we may not want to put forth a lot of exertion.
-To be straightforward, whether we like it or not, is something we have to do; it’s simply part of the deal, part of what monastic life is all about.
+Some of us may feel dispirited when we hear about putting forth effort, because it sounds heavy to us, and we may not want to put forth a lot of exertion.
+However, whether we like it or not, it is something we have to do; it is simply part of the deal, part of what monastic life is all about.
 If putting forth effort is something we don’t want to do, then monastic life might not be for us.
-It is a life of effort and it requires resolution and struggle.
+It is a life of effort, and it requires resolution and struggle.
 We should keep that in mind.

 But the situation is not bleak.
 In the beginning stage of making an effort, there is a hump we have to get over, but then it gets easier.
 There are three phases of effort.
-In the first phase, energy needs to be aroused and this requires discipline and exertion.
+In the first phase, energy needs to be aroused, and this requires discipline and exertion.
 In the second phase, once energy is aroused and established, the effort maintains itself to a certain extent, because of that established energy.
 The third phase is known as being unshakable, where nothing can stop the effort and energy